Michel-Auguste Colle

 Auguste-Michel Colle (January 7, 1872 – September 16, 1949), sometimes known as Michel-Auguste Colle, a French painter of the Nancy school, active from c.
 1900 to c.
 1940.
-His pictures are in a number of private and public collections in France and elsewhere, including the Musée d'Arts de Nantes, the Musée des Beaux-Arts de Nancy, the Musée de l'École de Nancy; the Musée de l'Histoire du Fer, also in Nancy; the Pierre Noël Museum in Saint Dié: and the Musée des Marais Salants, in Batz-Sur-Mer.
+His pictures are in a number of private and public collections in France and elsewhere, including the Centre Pompidou, Paris; the Musée d'Art Moderne de Paris; the Paris Hotel de Ville; the Musée del Guerre, Paris; the Musée Charlier in Brussels; the Carnegie Museum, Pittsburgh; the Musée d'Arts de Nantes; the Musée des Beaux-Arts de Nancy; the Musée de l'École de Nancy; the Musée de l'Histoire du Fer, also in Nancy; the Pierre Noël Museum in Saint Dié: and the Musée des Marais Salants, in Batz-Sur-Mer.

+Until 1916, the painter most often signed his works "A. M. Colle", later adopting the signature "Michel Colle".

 Colle was born on January 7, 1872, in Baccarat (Meurthe et Moselle), France, and died in Batz-sur-Mer, September 16, 1949.
 Orphaned in 1885, he apprenticed at the Baccarat crystal works as a gilder and engraver.
 After studying painting with Charles Peccatte, an artist from Lorraine working in Baccarat, he met Eugène Corbin, a department store owner and art collector, who introduced Colle to the painters Charles de Meixmoron de Dombasle, Émile Friant and Victor Prouvé (Prouvé was then a professor at the Ecole des Beaux-Arts in Nancy).
-In 1905, he married the sister of Victor Prouvé's wife.
+Corbin had Colle under an exclusive contract from 1903 until 1911, and he both collected and sold the artist's works.
+In 1905, he married the sister of Victor Prouvé's wife, Marguerite Adèle Duhamel.

-Colle exhibited at the Nancy Salon of 1905, and the Parisian Salon of French Artists in 1909, 1912, 1913, and 1914.
+From 1903, Colle exhibited at various salons, including at the Paris Salon de la Société Nationale in 1903; the Decorative Art Exhibition of Nancy (organized in the Salle Poirel) in 1904, the Nancy Salon (1905, 1906 & 1907 and possibly other years), the Salon des Tuileries and the Salon des Indépendants, winning a medal at the Salon des Artistes Français in 1921.
+In 1919 and 1920, he painted cartoons for stained glass windows in Strasbourg Cathedral.
 He continued to exhibit at Salons in France and in the Hague through the 1930s.
-In 1940, he settled permanently in the village of Kervalet, near Batz-sur-Mer.
+In 1932, he was presented with the French Legion Of Honour,.
+In 1935, he showed two pictures at the Salon des Indépendants in Paris, one of which ("Notre-Dame d’Afrique") was painted on a trip to Algeria, above the town of Bologhine.
+After 1940, Colle had settled permanently in the village of Kervalet, near Batz-sur-Mer.

-In October 1971, the Kaplan Gallery in London organized a major exhibition and sale of works by Colle with 33 oils by the artist.
-A retrospective exhibition was organized at the Pierre Noël Museum in Saint Dié in 2009, and in 2014 the Salt Marshes Museum in Batz-Sur-Mer organized an exhibition "Lights in Presqu'ile - Michel Colle, painter in Kervalet", with a published catalog.
+An interesting note in Colle's life can be found in an important letter he received from Claude Monet, sold at auction in 2022.
+Colle was clearly a fan of Monet and his work, and in the letter Monet asks him to be patient regarding arrangements to visit his studio in Giverny, and closes with an admonition to avoid using the term "impressionist":